nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/LIST_USECONTEXT.md

 Note that even though it looks like you are specifying an HTML component, you are actually invoking a function.
 Also, the `key` and `animal` arguments look like HTML attributes here, but they actually become properties on an object that gets passed as an argument.

-It is the equivalent of writing the following code.
+It is the equivalent of writing the following vanilla JS code.

 ```js
 const properties = {